Fixed Asset Management and Compliance Training Course

 Governance, Risk Management & Compliance (GRC) Fundamentals

-To ensure that participants gain a comprehensive understanding of GRC processes and capabilities, and develop the skills needed to effectively integrate governance, performance management, risk management, internal control, and compliance activities.
+Equipping participants with a foundational grasp of GRC processes and capabilities, along with the necessary skills to effectively integrate governance, performance management, risk management, internal control, and compliance initiatives.

 - Essential components, practices, and activities

-- The relationship between GRC and other related disciplines
+- The relationship between GRC and other professional disciplines

 Integrated Risk & Corporate Governance